-Somalia calls emergency cabinet meeting on Ethiopia-Somaliland port deal
+Somalia lashes out at Ethiopia-Somaliland port deal

-Somalia to discuss pact allowing landlocked Ethiopia to use Red Sea port of Berbera, state news agency reports.
+Somalia’s cabinet says pact allowing Ethiopia to use Red Sea port of Berbera endangers the region’s stability.

-Somalia’s cabinet has called an emergency meeting to discuss a port deal between Ethiopia and the breakaway region of Somaliland.
+Somalia has lashed out at a port deal signed by Ethiopia with the breakaway Somaliland.

-The Somalian cabinet will convene on Tuesday to discuss the plan after the deal to allow Ethiopia to use the Red Sea port of Berbera was signed the previous day.
-Tension has been simmering around the Horn of Africa as Ethiopia has raised its bid for access to a seaport.
+Following an emergency meeting on Tuesday, the Somali cabinet said the agreement allowing Ethiopia to use the Red Sea port of Berbera is null and void.

 Keep readinglist of 4 items